-Companies that operate in the gig economy and work order-oriented have high personnel costs.
-These include, for example, software manufacturers, marketing, PR and internet agencies, engineering offices, consultants, or IT service providers, to name just a few examples.
-For such companies, the working time of their employees is the most important, most expensive, and at the same time scarce resource of the company – keyword shortage of skilled workers.
-Regardless of whether they offer their services on an hourly basis or calculate projects with fixed prices, they ultimately sell working hours.
-For this reason, time recording is the basis for realistic budgeting, cost estimates, price and cost calculations, and thus for the most realistic project planning possible.
+Companies operating in the gig economy and work-order-oriented have high personnel costs.
+For instance, these include software manufacturers, marketing, PR and Internet agencies, engineering offices, consultants, or IT service providers, to name just a few.
+For such companies, the working time of their employees is the most important, most expensive, and at the same time, scarcest resource.
+Skilled worker shortage is key.
+Regardless of whether they offer their services by the hour.
+Or calculate projects with fixed prices, they ultimately sell hours of work.
+For this reason, time tracking is the basis for realistic budgets, cost estimates, price and cost calculations.
+Therefore, for the most realistic project planning possible.

 How many hours of work is required to develop a website?
-How long do I need to design a new logo?
-How many hours should I bill to create a landing page?
+And, how long do I need to design a new logo?
+Or, how many hours should I bill to create a landing page?
 How do I calculate the expected profit of a project?
-Designers, developers, marketers, graphic designers and everyone else who provides creative services must keep asking such questions again and again – namely every time they receive a new project request.
+Designers, developers, marketers, and and anyone providing creative services must keep asking such questions again and again.
+Namely every time they receive a new project request.
 Many often have to rely on their guts to get an answer.